 Prosecutors should note that, of the known psychoactive substances, only synthetic cannabis is on List A by virtue of it falling under the definition of "controlled drug".
-Psychoactive substances as defined by the PSA 2016 are not captured by List A of the Prison Act.
+Psychoactive substances as defined by the PSA 2016 are not captured by List A of the Prison Act 1952.

-The PSA guidance provides full information about offences arising from the Act, advice on charging practice and factors to consider when reviewing such cases.
+The PSA 2016 legal guidance provides full information about offences arising from that Act, advice on charging practice and factors to consider when reviewing such cases.

 Where charges under section 40B Prison Act 1952 are being considered in relation to controlled drugs, prosecutors should also consider whether it would be more appropriate to charge an offence under the Misuse of Drugs Act 1971.
 Depending on the circumstances of the case, the evidence may, for instance, support a charge of Supplying or Possession with Intent to Supply the drugs in question.
 These Misuse of Drugs Act offences attract greater maximum sentences than the offence under section 40B: life imprisonment for Class A drugs, and 14 years’ imprisonment for Class B and C drugs; compared with 10 years’ imprisonment for section 40B Prison Act 1952 offences - see Drug offences legal guidance.